user-synax/Nox/Roadmap.md

 ## Dependency notes

-- Hidden-test submission (#1) is the gating item for "actually completing a challenge"; most gamification (#2), daily challenge (#3), solution sharing (#8), and achievements (#10) depend on it.
+- ~~Hidden-test submission (#1) is the gating item~~ — landed; gamification (#2), daily (#3), and solution sharing (#8) are live on top of it.
-- Discovery pages (#5, #6) and the landing page (#4) are independent frontend work that can land in parallel.
-- TypeScript execution (#7) is independent of the submission flow but reuses the runner/queue plumbing.
+- Remaining independent tracks: TypeScript execution (#7), achievements (#10), multi-file authoring (#15).
 - Security hardening (#11) and email delivery (#12) are operational; they can progress on their own schedule.
+Email delivery gates turning verification enforcement back ON.
+- Suggested next: #10 achievements (cheap retention, hooks into the passing-submission path), #12 email delivery (unblocks verification), #14 admin UI (challenge list + daily override now that rotation exists), then #7 TypeScript.

 ---

 ## How to use this doc

 Treat the numbered sections as a rough priority order, not a rigid sequence.
-Pick the next item that unblocks the most user value or the most downstream items — usually #1 (hidden-test submission + scoring), then #4/#5/#6 (discovery + landing), then #2 (rating/leaderboards) once real completions exist.
+Items marked DONE describe what landed and what was deliberately cut (e.g. daily admin UI, bookmarks) so future work doesn't re-litigate them.